 - and Rupal South Face

 Rupal Peak is a mountain in the Western Himalayas of Pakistan.
 The peak is located south of Nanga Parbat in the Rupal Valley and is sometimes climbed by climbers as they acclimatize to the higher local peaks.
-Despite its unique beauty, steep north face and impressive height, Rupal is greatly overshadowed by Nanga Parbat, Mazen Wall and the mighty Rupal Face.
-To its west lie Laila Peak and Shaigiri, and to its north flows the Rupal Glacier, which later forms the Rupal River.
+Despite its unique beauty, steep north face, and impressive height, Rupal is greatly overshadowed by Nanga Parbat, Mazen Wall, and the mighty Rupal Face.
+To its west lies Laila Peak and Shaigiri, and to its north flows the Rupal Glacier, which later forms the Rupal River.

 Location of Rupal Valley